-BELGRADE (Serbia), November 26 (SeeNews) - Oil and gas company NIS [BEL:NIIS] generated the highest turnover among the blue chips on the Belgrade Stock Exchange on Friday, as stock indices edged up, bourse data showed.
+November 15 (SeeNews) - Oil and gas company NIS [BEL:NIIS] generated the highest turnover on the Belgrade Stock Exchange on Thursday, as share indices ended up, bourse data showed.

-Construction company Jedinstvo [BEL:JESV] led the blue-chip gainers' list as its share price rose 1.18% to 8,600 dinars.
+Lender Komercijalna banka [BEL:KMBN] led the blue-chip gainers' list, as its share price rose 2.66% to 2,198 dinars.

 Naftna Industrija Srbije AD is among the biggest companies in SEE, for more reference take a look at Top 100 companies